 Is black locust wood toxic?
 This question often sparks confusion online, as black locust (Robinia pseudoacacia) is both praised for its unmatched durability and questioned for its natural toxicity.

-This article provides a clear, research-based overview separating black locust tree toxicity from the safety of finished black locust wood, so homeowners, architects, and builders can make informed choices about this sustainable material.
+This article provides a clear, research-based introduction to black locust lumber, separating black locust tree toxicity from the safety of finished black locust wood, so homeowners, architects, and builders can make informed choices about this sustainable material.

 The black locust tree (Robinia pseudoacacia) contains naturally occurring compounds — primarily robinin and phasin, which are lectins that can interfere with protein synthesis.
 These substances are found in the bark, leaves, flowers, and seeds, and can be toxic to grazing animals or humans if ingested.